TheoKondak/kanban-board/documentation.md

 ### React Edit Text

-For handling textfields I used [React Edit Text](https://github.com/bymi15/react-edit-text) which is pretty straightforward and easy to use even though it is not so popular.
+For handling textfields I used [React Edit Text](https://github.com/bymi15/react-edit-text) which is pretty straightforward to use even though it is not so popular.

 ### Tailwind CSS

-For designing the interface, I used `Tailwind CSS`, which is one of the prefared methods in the industry, along `Styled Components`.
+For designing the interface, I used [Tailwind CSS](https://tailwindcss.com/docs/installation), which is one of the preferred methods in the industry, along [Styled Components](https://styled-components.com/).

 ### React DND

-For implementing the Drag and Drop functionality I used [React DND](https://github.com/react-dnd/react-dnd/), mostly because it is more up to date, and better maintained than it's alternatives like [React-Beautiful-Dnd](https://github.com/atlassian/react-beautiful-dnd).
+For implementing the Drag and Drop functionality I used [React DND](https://github.com/react-dnd/react-dnd/), mostly because it is more up-to-date, and better maintained than its alternatives like [React-Beautiful-Dnd](https://github.com/atlassian/react-beautiful-dnd).

 ## Kanban State Diagram